the Creative Commons Attribution 4.0 License.

 [Reviewer]: p.8, l.205 I think that i is meant to be an index for the height level.
 Is it counted from top to bottom, as implied by the order of the pressure values in Table 1, or from bottom to top?

-[Response]: We have added a clarification of index i on line 201.
+[Response]: We have changed the index to j and added a clarification on line 208.

 [Reviewer]: p.9, l.246 Why do the DOFS represent the sum of all Rfac_i values?
 Is there a reference?[Response]: We have removed this sentence to avoid confusing the reader.